primicerius-software/projectILE/README.md

 It calculates how air density effects on projectile, based on the information about projectile.
 Such as how drag coefficent is it, how large it's area and how fast it's going.

 ### KNOWN BUGS/PROBLEMS
-The variable called "diameter" is first made as "caliber" as it's a shell or bullet, they are close things, but not same.
-It'll fixed in next updates.
+The variable called "diameter" is first made as "caliber" as it's a shell or bullet, they are very close things, but not same.
+I'll look if they create any problem in calculations and will fix it.
+> For example, 9mm NATO (caliber) bullet's diameter is 9.01 milimeters.

 ### PLANNED FEATURES
 2D Interface,